 Born in 1982 in Mbabane, Swaziland, Mntambo lives in Johannesburg.
 She graduated with a Master’s in Fine Art from the Michaelis School of Fine Art, University of Cape Town, in 2007.

-She won the Standard Bank Young Artist Award for Visual Art in 2011, for which she produced the national travelling exhibition Faena.
-She has had six solo shows at Stevenson Cape Town and Johannesburg (2007-15) and two at Andréhn-Schiptjenko, Stockholm (2013-15).
+Material Value, a solo exhibition of her work was shown at Zeitz Museum of Contemporary Art Africa (2017).
+Mntambo won the Standard Bank Young Artist Award for Visual Art in 2011, for which she produced the national travelling exhibition Faena.
+She has had seven solo shows at Stevenson Cape Town and Johannesburg (2007-17) and two at Andréhn-Schiptjenko, Stockholm (2013-15).

 Mntambo was shortlisted for the AIMIA | AGO Photography Prize in Canada in 2014 and was a Civitella Ranieri Fellow for 2013.